Faculty Grants and Announcements

 8/31/20: Drexel Researchers Receive Funding for Racial Equity Projects - Just over $100,000 was awarded to 22 faculty and professional staff through Drexel's Rapid Response Research & Development Fund.

-8/25/20: HRSA Names Dornsife a Maternal and Child Health Public Health Catalyst Program Grant Recipient - Dornsife received funding to expand maternal and child health education.
+8/25/20: HRSA Names Dornsife a Maternal and Child Health Public Health Catalyst Program Grant Recipient.
+Dornsife's Maternal and Child Health (MCH) Program received funding to expand its MCH education and opportunities.